AndersDeath/diary2/000-current.md

 The situation hasn't changed.
 I am still here in İstanbul.
 The taxi service there is surprisingly aweful.
 Uber and others doesn't work properly.
+Here taxi drivers select you, not you do it with them.
+That's very strange.